This is the most in-depth Force USA G12 review you’ll find anywhere online on this piece of gym equipment.

 I’ll also include a better quality clip of me using the G9’s vertical leg press attachment, which is exactly the same as the one on the G12:

 You can use the Smith machine safety catches while leg pressing.
 This ensures you won’t get pinned if you fail.
 To use them, simply set them at or just below the bottom of your range of motion.

 I recommend using these safety catches for every single leg press set, even when you’re using light weight.
 It’s a good habit to develop so you don’t forget to set the safeties the one time you accidentally use too much weight or attempt one too many reps.

-The Monster G12 differs markedly from Monster G3 leg press plate.
-Here’s the key distinctions:
+The Force USA G12 leg press plate differs markedly from the Force USA G3 leg press plate.
+Here are the key distinctions: